Open-S2/gis-tools/.github/ISSUE_TEMPLATE/2-bug-report.md

       value: |
         Thank you for submitting a bug report.
 It helps make Open S2 better.

-        If you need help or support using the s2-tools module, and are not reporting a bug, please join our [Discord](https://discord.opens2.com) server.
+        If you need help or support using the `gis-tools` module, and are not reporting a bug, please join our [Discord](https://discord.opens2.com) server.

         Please try to include as much information as possible.